Ah Boys to Men: Critical response

-Ah Boys to Men has received mixed reviews from critics.
+This film has received mixed reviews from critics.
 Derek Elley of Film Business Asia graded it at 6 out of 10 marks, praising it for its "superior production values" but noting that it "lost momentum" during the second half.
 Kwok Kar Peng of The New Paper commented on the lengthiness of the film, also expressing his opinion that it seemed like an advertisement for the Singapore Army, but added that it had "its good points".
 TODAY's Christopher Toh, gave the film 3 out of 5 stars and criticised the over-use of CGI "that makes Doctor Who blush" though he commended the acting skills of the lead cast.
 Vanessa Tai, also from TODAY, felt that some of the jokes in the film were "sexist" and concluded that it might create a bad impression for the SAF (Singapore Armed Forces).
 In response, Neo stated that the "sexist" jokes were existent within the Army and were common.
 Gary Chua, also from TODAY, in response to the review by Tai, voiced out his disagreement.
 He felt that the film had instead done the SAF proud.
 F Movie Mags review took issue with its excessive length, as well as its sense of incompleteness, though it also praised the director, as well as the energetic performance of the actors.
 Travis Wong of inSing.com gave the movie 2 out of 5 stars, criticising the "obnoxious product placement" and the rehashing of past jokes.
-Hee En Ming of Fridae dubbed Ah Boys to Men as "possibly the worst boot camp comedy ever", reserving only negative feedback for it.
-At the National Day Rally 2012, Prime Minister Lee Hsien Loong complimented Neo on the film.
+Hee En Ming of Fridae dubbed the film as "possibly the worst boot camp comedy ever", reserving only negative feedback for it.
+Then third Prime Minister of Singapore, Lee Hsien Loong, complimented Neo on the film at the 2012 National Day Rally.
 Loong Wai Ting of Malaysia's New Straits Times ranked part one as number 10 on her list of Jack Neo's best movies.
 Maliki Osman lauded the film (as a whole) "for striking a chord in many Singaporeans, and in the process helping to strengthen Singaporeans' commitment to defence."